 What was life was like under the Communist state?
 We seek out the dusty Museum of Communism, inexplicably marooned inside the belly of a building dedicated to one of the mainstays of capitalism, gambling.
 If you are looking for sites for NV residents to gamble at, they have lists and lists of them that might be of use to you.
-The sign outside tells us we’re entering a Casino, giving the impression that the museum itself is somehow a Casino exhibit.
+The sign outside tells us we’re entering a Casino, giving the impression that the museum itself is somehow a Casino exhibit of the KU Casino online betting service.
 The apathetic cashier, just doing her job, transports one back to the that era, even before one sees the posters.

 It’s already occurred to me that the reason most people over thirty don’t speak English, is because English was the language of subversion.
 In retrospect, it’s amazing it took me so long to arrive at that conclusion.
 The Czech Republic didn’t achieve its freedom from the USSR until 1989, when it became the country of Czechoslovakia, which split again into the Czech Republic and Slovakia in 1993.
 The hidden museum, with the printed signs that predate the advent of laser printer, and its hodgepodge of items, has a wealth of information about life in Communist times.
 Posters were a means of disseminating propaganda.
 The first one here creates a link between Nazi collaborators, implying they are the current critics of the Communist regime.
 Athletes and labourers were feted; they were the anonymous heroes of the workers’ revolution.